 notes on handmade bandages and alternative healing

 Each bandage was saturated with an herbal decoction formula derived from my research on plant medicine.
 For instance: Vulnerable Locations, Jaw, applied a decoction of St. John’s Wort, a suggested remedy for Temporomandibular joint disorders (TMJ); Vulnerable Locations, Knee, used a turmeric decoction, a trusted remedy for inflammation.
-They were then fitted with elastic so that they could be worn and photographed.
+They were then fitted with elastic so that they could be worn for requisite periods of time.

-Additionally, bandages on corresponding stuffed and hand-stitched canvas body parts were arranged with correlated medicinal plant matter and vintage pharmaceutical paraphernalia and then photographed.
+Additionally, bandages on corresponding stuffed and hand-stitched canvas body parts were arranged with correlated medicinal plant matter and vintage pharmaceutical paraphernalia.

 In common with the traditions of wise women and domestic practitioners, this body of work presents a series of self-administered actions such as those passed from one generation to the next, learned and imagined, metaphysical and potent, that draw upon the powers of the mind and the hand to heal.